bhatti/api-mock-service/README.md

 ## Mocking Distributed Micro services and Fuzz testing with Record/Play, Templates, OpenAPI Specifications and Stochastic test client

+### Problems with Testing

+Testing methodologies such as unit-testing, integration-testing, functional-testing, chaos testing/game days, etc. are a key part of software development lifecycle for building reliable and robust software systems.
+However, these testing methodologies pose several problems such as:
+- Tests require regular maintenance same as the code, however tests often don't receive the same attention and code rot is common with the tests.
+This makes the tests brittle that often break with the changes and tests become difficult to understand.
+- The size of tests also pose a challenge as the code grows, which further adds development cost of syncing tests with the code updates.
+- Integration/functional tests further add risks when testing for hard to reproduce conditions with real services.
+Also, real services keep their own state, which could be updated externally so regression testing can't be reliably performed.
+- You may need to inject failures, time delays, network failures or timeouts for chaos testing/game days, which require special tooling and development effort.
+- The functional/load tests also need to check for non-functional requirements when building distributed systems such as concurrency, performance, scalability and failures.
+This requires not only testing for robust server side code but also testing for clients/sdks that can handle various error conditions.

+### Facilitate testing with the api-mock-service

+The api-mock-service helps with the integration/functional/chaos testing by mocking dependent services and injecting failures in the implementation.
+It allows testing both the server side and client side code with the property-based/generative/fuzzing/stochastic testing techniques.
+The property-based/generative techniques reduce the size of test suites by automatically generating test input data using fuzz-data generators.

 ### Use-Cases

 - As a service owner, I need to mock remote dependent service(s) by capturing/recording request/responses through an HTTP proxy so that I can play it back when testing the remote service(s) without connecting with them.
 ![use-case-1](images/mock_uc1.png)
 - As a service owner, I need to mock remote dependent service(s) based on a open-api/swagger specifications so that my service client can test all service behavior per specifications for the remote service(s) even when remote service is not fully implemented or accessible.